-Narrative for 2016/17
+Narrative for 2017/18

-Summary of Financial Performance in the year.
+Summary of Financial Performance in the year

-In the financial year to 31 March 2017, the Council delivered its services at a cost within the approved budget of £16,678,650.
+In the financial year to 31 March 2018, the Council delivered its services within the approved budget of £16,365,890.
 This is in accordance with the Council's medium term financial strategy, and robust financial management of the Council's services has enabled further savings to be made during the year.

-The Council's General Fund balance stands at £4 million as at 31 March 2017.
-The Council's financial health has continued to strengthen and this capacity will be needed to provide a firm financial foundation for the Council to deliver services in what is a very challenging financial climate in the public sector for the medium term, with risk on the economic recovery and uncertainty around the current national political environment and its priorities and, in particular, the Business Rates Retention.
+The Council's General Fund balance remains at £4 million as at 31 March 2018.
+The Council's financial health has continued to strengthen and this capacity will be needed to provide a firm financial foundation for the Council to deliver services in what is a very challenging financial climate in the public sector for the medium term, with risk on BREXIT and uncertainty around the current national political environment and its priorities and, in particular, the Business Rates Retention Scheme and the Fair Funding Review.

-The Council has recognised in strategic terms that the local authority needs to reduce its dependency on Government revenue funding when public funds are so highly constrained, through effective use of assets and increased income from property investments, as the clear message from Central Government is that Councils should fund local services with locally raised revenues.
+The Council has recognised in strategic terms that the local authority needs to reduce its dependency on Government revenue funding when public funds are so highly constrained, through effective use of assets, increased income from property investments and retention of Business Rates, as the clear message from Central Government is that Councils should fund local services with locally raised revenues.